toledanosjesus/fakeemailtool/README.md

 - Fill the form with your details
 - Enjoy the tool

-If you just want to test it quickly, you can use FakeEmailTool.exe that has a limit of 25 emails per hour.
+If you just want to test it quickly, you can download FakeEmailTool.zip where you will find the tool working out of the box with a limit of 25 emails per hour.